avengers-p7/Avengers_P7_Documents/Setup Load Balancers for Dev Network.md

-Step 4: Here you are required to configure the load balancer.
+**Step 4** Here you are required to configure the load balancer.
 Write the name of the load balancer.
 Choose the scheme as internet facing.